fclad-ietf/ietf-id/README.md

 ### Development Container

-This repository comes with a [.devcontainer.json](.devcontainer.json) configuration file that uses [fclad-ietf/ietf-id-devcontainer](https://github.com/fclad-ietf/ietf-id-devcontainer/pkgs/container/ietf-id-devcontainer).

-The development container includes the [kramdown-rfc](https://github.com/cabo/kramdown-rfc) and [xml2rfc](https://github.com/ietf-tools/xml2rfc) binaries needed to generate the XML, plain text, and HTML versions of the ID from Markdown, as well as producing [iddiffs](https://author-tools.ietf.org/iddiff).
+The repository comes with a [.devcontainer.json](.devcontainer.json) configuration file that uses [fclad-ietf/ietf-id-devcontainer](https://github.com/fclad-ietf/ietf-id-devcontainer/pkgs/container/ietf-id-devcontainer).
+This includes the [kramdown-rfc](https://github.com/cabo/kramdown-rfc) and [xml2rfc](https://github.com/ietf-tools/xml2rfc) binaries needed to generate the XML, plain text, and HTML versions of the ID from Markdown, as well as the tools to produce [iddiffs](https://author-tools.ietf.org/iddiff).

-For more information on development containers, see https://containers.dev/.
+To use the development container, just clone the repository, open the root folder in Visual Studio Code with the official [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) installed, and accept the prompt to "Reopen in Container".
+For other options, see the documentation at https://containers.dev/.

 ### Build